Genivia/ugrep/README.md

            se=    SGR substring for separators.

     FORMAT
-           Option --format=FORMAT specifies an output format for file matches with the following fields:
+           Option --format=FORMAT specifies an output  format  for  file  matches.
+           The following fields may be used in FORMAT:

+           %[ARG]F
+                  if option -H is used: ARG, the file pathname, and separator.

+           %[ARG]H
-           %H     if option -H is used, the quoted pathname and separator.
+                  if option -H is used: ARG, the quoted pathname, and separator.

+           %[ARG]N
-           %N     if option -n is used, the line number and separator.
+                  if option -n is used: ARG, the line number and separator.

+           %[ARG]K
-           %K     if option -k is used, the column number and separator.
+                  if option -k is used: ARG, the column number and separator.

+           %[ARG]B
-           %B     if option -b is used, the byte offset and separator.
+                  if option -b is used: ARG, the byte offset and separator.

+           %[ARG]T
+                  if option -T is used: ARG and a tab character.

+           %[ARG]S
+                  if not the first match: ARG and separator, see also %$.

+           %[ARG]<
+                  if the first match: ARG.

+           %[ARG]>
+                  if not the first match: ARG.

+           %[SEP]$
+                  set field separator to SEP for the rest of the format.

+           %f     the file pathname.

-           %h     the quoted pathname.
+           %h     the quoted file pathname.

            %n     the line number of the match.